qingkaikong/qingkaikong/reading_progress.md

 <center><img src="https://github.com/qingkaikong/qingkaikong.github.io/raw/main/images/progress.jpg" alt="Progress" style="width: 600px;"/></center>

+> Week 3 (Feb 27 - March 5, 2023):
+* "Of Truth" and "Of Death" by Francis Bacon (GGB Vol. 10, pp. 344 - 349)
+* "Mathematics, in Life and Thought" by Andrew Russell Forsyth (GGB  Vol. 9, pp. 24-46)
+* "Of Beauty", "Of Discourse", "Of studies" by Francis Bacon (GGB Vol. 5, pp. 90 - 98)
+* "Robinson Crusoe" by Daniel Defoe (GGB, Vol. 2, pp. 1 - 39)
+* "Childhood and Youth" by John Stuart Mill from Autobiography (GBB Vol. 6, pp. 24-47)
+* "Of Parents and Children" and "Of Marriage and Single life" by Francis Bacon (GGB Vol. 7, pp. 5-8)

+---

+## Done

+### Year 2023

 > Week 2 (Feb 20-26, 2023):
 * "The Moral Obligation to Be Intelligent" by John Erskine (GGB Vol. 10, pp. 1-13)
 * "How Should One Read a Book?" by Virginia Woolf (GGB Vol. 5, pp. 1-14)